wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

    * <a target="_blank" href="https://www.youtube.com/shorts/YTLlpXDmh5o">VIDEO</a>: Flutter vs. React native by <a target="_blank" href="https://www.youtube.com/@romanjustcodes/shorts">@RomanJustCodes</a>
    <br /><br />

-React Native (from Facebook/Meta) is based on the open <strong>JavaScript language</strong>, which more front-end developers know.
+React Native (from Facebook/Meta) is based on the open <strong>JavaScript language</strong>, which more front-end (web) developers know.

-It's more difficult and expensive to hire and retain a developer to write native SwiftUI code on iPhones and Java code on Androids.
+It's more difficult and expensive to hire and retain a developer to write native SwiftUI code on iPhones and Jetpack Compose code on Androids.

 Despite the technical aspects, in the US, there seems to be a lot more jobs in Native Android coding than cross-platform: